Do you have a pre-existing medical condition? Find out if you can get travel insurance.

 Having a pre-existing medical condition doesn't mean you can't get travel insurance or have to fork out more cash.
 It just means you have to look a little harder for the right policy.

 This article will take a look at the conditions that are normally covered by travel insurance and how to get covered for a pre-existing medical condition.

 Compare policies and find cover for pre-existing conditions

 Made a search before?
 Retrieve your search results

 Type or select your destination

-- A medical condition for which you are having or have had treatment in the past
+- For which you are having or have had treatment in the past

 - Bell’s Palsy